Acne Treatment in Seoul β€” Medical Dermatology

 Overview

-Board-certified dermatologist-led acne treatment in Seoul targeting active breakouts, post-acne redness, and long-term skin stability in Gangnam.
+Dermatologist-led acne treatment in Seoul targeting active breakouts, post-acne redness, and long-term skin stability in Gangnam.

 Best for

-• active inflammatory acne
+• inflammatory acne (papules and pustules)

-• post-acne redness and marks
+• post-acne redness and dark marks

 Suited for

-• patients dealing with recurring breakouts
+• patients with recurring breakouts who have tried topicals without lasting results

 • overseas visitors comparing treatment intensity and downtime